Typisk norsk: Kjell

-In 2005, Typisk norsk’s Petter Schjerven presented the new letter kjell on the program, a letter to prevent the kj sound from being replaced by sj and disappearing from the language.
+In 2005, Typisk norsks Petter Schjerven presented the new letter kjell on the program, a letter to prevent the kj sound from being replaced by sj and disappearing from the language.

 The letter kjell was proposed as a new letter of the Norwegian alphabet in 2005.
-This was a humorous proposal to promote the prescriptively correct pronunciation of the voiceless palatal fricative ([ç]), which is written kj in standard orthography, and oppose the growing tendency to pronounce it as a voiceless postalveolar fricative ([ʃ]) or voiceless alveolo-palatal sibilant ([ɕ]), written sj or skj, as the first sound in the word skjorte ("shirt"; /ʃuʈə/).
+It was a humorous proposal to promote the prescriptively correct pronunciation of the voiceless palatal fricative ([ç]), which is written kj in standard orthography, and oppose the growing tendency to pronounce it as a voiceless postalveolar fricative ([ʃ]) or voiceless alveolo-palatal sibilant ([ɕ]), written sj or skj, as the first sound in the word skjorte ("shirt"; /ʃuʈə/).

-The voiceless palatal fricative ([ç]) is unstable in many Norwegian dialects, and is disappearing from the speech of young people; younger speakers in Bergen, Stavanger and Oslo even merge /ç/ into the voiceless retroflex sibilant /ʂ/.
+The voiceless palatal fricative ([ç]) is unstable in many Norwegian dialects and is disappearing from the speech of young people; younger speakers in Bergen, Stavanger and Oslo even merge /ç/ into the voiceless retroflex sibilant /ʂ/.